uPVC Sliding Sash Windows Installation Guide - Quickslide Windows & Doors

 A sash window is made of two sashes that slide vertically up and down.
 Typically, these sashes are of equal size, but they can be different.
 Modern and advanced sash windows like Quickslide’s are capable of tilting and sliding.

-Each sash has a mechanism to counter balance the other sash, eliminating the need for sash weights, cords, or pulleys found on traditional sash windows.
+Each sash has a mechanism to counterbalance the other sash, eliminating the need for sash weights, cords, or pulleys found on traditional sash windows.
 Quickslide’s balances are hidden within the two chambers on either side of the sash window.
 Quickslide sash windows use a constant force balance system alongside a spring balance system for consistent and reliable results.
+Learn how to replace a constant force balance system.

 How To Clean Sash Windows?